Liangqiong/liangqiong.github.io/_pages/about.md

  <span style="color:blue;font-weight:bold;"> I am looking for self-motivated Postdoc, Ph.D. students, and remote interns to join my group in Fall 2024/2025.
 Please drop me an email if you are interested. </span>

-Previously, I was a postdoctoral research fellow at Stanford University, working with [Prof. Daniel Rubin](https://rubinlab.stanford.edu/).
-Before joining
-Stanford, I was a postdoctoral research fellow at The University of North Carolina at Chapel Hill, working with [Prof.
-Dinggang Shen](http://idea.bme.shanghaitech.edu.cn).
-I obtained my joint Ph.D. degree in University of Chinese Academy of Sciences and City University of Hong
+Previously, I was a postdoctoral research fellow at Stanford University and the University of North Carolina at Chapel Hill.
+I obtained my joint Ph.D. degree in University of Chinese Academy of Sciences and City University of Hong Kong.
-Kong under the supervision of [Prof. Yandong Tang](http://vision.sia.cn/our%20team/YandongTang-homepage/vision-YandongTang%28English%29.html), [Prof. Qingxiong Yang](https://scholar.google.com/citations?user=4WirkacAAAAJ&hl=zh-CN), and [Prof. Rynson W.H.
-Lau](https://www.cs.cityu.edu.hk/~rynson/).

 My research interests span the area of artificial intelligence, computer vision and medical imaging processing, with a special focus on
 1) deep learning-driven image acquisition and reconstruction, and 2) the development of trustworthy medical AI systems from imperfect medical data.